 You may want to suggest that your wife get into the fray.
 Start by telling her all the good things your daughter is getting out of wrestling.
 Then add in the fact that it gets better with mom in the game.
 A new living room floor adversary just presents new challenges.

 In my research on roughhousing, I’ve heard a number of repeated themes from experts about its benefit.
 Here are seven very good reasons to roughhouse.

 - Fitness.
 Your kid is working hard as they try to climb you and knock you over.
 They’re also working on balance and coordination.
-So if they’re not grunting and breathing heavy between the giggles, then maybe you need to step it up (but within reason).
 Maybe someday they’ll be able to knock down their old man.

 - Bonding.
 As you tumble around with your kid, the closeness and physical activity releases everyone’s favorite parenting hormone: oxytocin.
 This chemical boosts feelings of bonding and closeness.
-It means when your kid gets close enough to grab in a bear hug, you’re both getting closer emotionally.
+So when your kid gets close enough to grab you in a bear hug, they’re getting closer emotionally too.

 - Impulse Control.
 Kids who come in too hot will quickly learn that dad doesn’t play when they make him yelp.
-Eventually, they learn how to pull their punches, which means controlling strong instincts to fully open their whoop ass cans.
+Eventually, they learn how to pull their punches, which means controlling strong instincts to fully open their own cans of whoop ass.

 - Managed Risks.
 As your kid is learning how to use their body in mock contact with you, they’re also learning how to take managed risks.
 Having a big strong guy like yourself whip them around let’s them take a highway to the less-than-complete-danger zone.